 Are auction winners notified automatically?

-Yes, but follow-up for processing may still be required.
-We recommend using the Auction Winner Instructions (found on Station Settings/Basic Info page) to minimize the processing efforts.
+You can decide.
+There are default Auction Winner Instructions (found on Station Settings/Basic Info page) to help minimize the processing efforts.
 Your winner will receive an automated email that will say “Congratulations, you’re the winner of [auction item name].”
 You can customize the info that follows.
 We suggest something along the lines of this:

 ”If your prize is a digital download, coupon code, or anything that can be delivered digitally, we'll send you an email with all the details about collecting your prize.
 If your prize requires pickup, please come to the station offices, Monday - Friday between 9 am and 5 pm, located at [address].
 Tell the receptionist you've come to collect an auction item.
 Please be sure to bring valid photo ID!”